ELITR/minuting-experimentation/summarize/README.md

-Summarization method tried for meeting dialogue summarization.
+Summarization method tried (or to try) for meeting dialogue summarization.